QuinnSong/LoveMath/README.md

-## Love Math 1.22
+## Love Math 1.27
-A very simple tool to generate random arithmetic expressions using Python
+A very simple tool to generate random arithmetic equations using Python

 #### Python version
 2.7